MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 ### This is actually a pretty bad way to do it

 If this workshop had more time, I would be teaching you `git checkout` or `git reset --soft`.
 However, both commands require knowledge of branches or commit trees, something that overall isn't that important to using git.
 If you have some time, I'd definitely recommend learning more into it.
 Just Google.

+## Section 4: Collaboration!

+The whole point of git and GitHub is being able to collaborate on a project with some teammates.
+Now you know how to work the two alone, it's time to learn how to make friends.
+There are two ways to do this:

+1. **Organizations:** As the name suggests, organizations are entities that you can create on GitHub for groups focused on multiple projects.
+If you're a giant company and you'd like to organise your employees

+###